-The unemployment rate for Monroe Country was 1.8% at December 2019, the lowest in the State, which is a decrease from a rate of 2.6% in December 2018.
-The rate compares favorably to the state's average unemployment rate of 3.0%.
+The unemployment rate for Monroe Country was 2.6% at December 2021.
+The rate compares favorably to the state's average unemployment rate of 3.5%.

-Assessed property values in the District's service area increased in 2020; however, the District has no taxing authority, and no District revenue is derived from or dependent upon ad-valorem taxation.
+Assessed property values in the District's service area increased in 2021; however, the District has no taxing authority, and no District revenue is derived from or dependent upon ad-valorem taxation.
 Therefore, this increase in property value should have no significant effect on the current or future financial performance.